RohmSemiconductor/Linux-Kernel-Sensor-Drivers/BU27008/README.md

 ## Linux

-The ROHM Finland SWDC is creating an IIO driver.
+The ROHM Finland SWDC is creating an IIO driver in collaboration with the upstream Linux kernel community.
+[First version](https://lore.kernel.org/lkml/cover.1682067567.git.mazziesaccount@gmail.com/) is sent for the review.
  Expected to be released during 2023.